SemaGasimzade/Apartments_for_Rents_Analysis/README.md

 ## Exploratory Data Analysis
 EDA involved exploring the sales data to answer key questions, such as:

 1.What is the average rental price for each category (apartment, home, short_term)?

 2.How do rental prices for each category differ by location (e.g., city, state)?

-3.Do certain amenities (e.g., parking, pet-friendly policies) have a different impact on pricing 4.How does the size of the apartment correlate with the rental price?
+3.Do certain amenities (e.g., parking, pet-friendly policies) have a different impact on pricing?

+4.How does the size of the apartment correlate with the rental price?

 5.How do rental prices change over time (if date information is available)?

 ## Data Analysis